Temps and termites are on the rise. Schedule your free inspection today.

 • Reactions to bites will vary - some people are unaffected, others may feel a pinprick, others a stinging sensation followed by intense pain.

-• Some people may not be aware of the bite for 2 to 8 hours.
+• Some people may not be aware of the bite for two to eight hours.
+You should always consult your medical provider.

 Hobo spider bites